Geometric inflexibility and 3-manifolds that fiber over the circle: Introduction

 \bold{Plan of the paper.} A significant component of the paper involves the study of harmonic deformations of hyperbolic 3-manifolds.
 In particular, estimates relating the decay of the norm of the strain field induced by a deformation to the depth in the convex core have been absent from prior treatments.
 The second portion of the paper develops geometric limit arguments vis a vis the complex of curves.
 The paper concludes with our proof of the convergence of pseudo-Anosov iteration and double-iteration on quasi-Fuchsian space, exhibiting explicitly the hyperbolic structure on the pseudo-Anosov mapping torus $T_\psi$.

 \bold{Acknowledgements.} The authors gratefully acknowledge the support of the National Science Foundation.
 The first author thanks Guggenheim Foundation and the second thanks the Sloan Foundation for their support.
-We thank MSRI for their hospitality while this work was being completed.
+We thank MSRI for their hospitality while this work was being completed, and we thank the referee for many useful comments.